 The council meets at 7.30pm in the Village Hall on the second Monday of every month and meetings are open to local electors.
 The Annual Parish Assembly is held in April followed by the Annual Council Meeting in May.
 Minutes of council meetings are published on this website.

 The parish council is in the administrative areas of Tewkesbury Borough Council and Gloucestershire County Council and the council is a signatory to the GCC Charter.
-Contact details of Minsterworth Borough and County Councillor can be found under contacts.
-Minsterworth is in the Forest of Dean constituency and, again, contact details of the MP, Mark Harper can be found under contacts.
+Contact details of Minsterworth Borough and County Councillor can be found under the Members page.
+Minsterworth is in the Forest of Dean constituency and, again, contact details of the MP, Mark Harper can be found under the Members page.

 What we spend and how we spend it